aspiringsecurity/Transport/README.md

 # Technical Details

-- Polkadot, Ink Smart Contracts
+## Polkadot, AStar Ecosystem and Ink Smart Contracts

 We are using Polkadot, Ink Smart Contracts and Intel oneAPI for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early stage incident response and prevention.
 Website: https://sites.google.com/view/transport-intel/home?authuser=1